NathanKoehler/NathanKoehler.github.io/README.md

 ## About Me

 I am a Sophmore Student studying Interaction Design and Media within the Computational Media Major at the Georgia Institute of Technology.
-I plan on doing Graphics Design or UI/UX out of college.
+I plan on doing design or programming out of college.

 If you would like to contact me, you can reach my email: